JustinNadz/AIHackathon2025_ButDev_ClimatechAI/README.md

 4. **Shapefile ingestion errors**:
    - Verify shapefile contains valid geometries
-   - Check that risk column exists in the shapefile
+   - Check that "LH" column exists in the shapefile
-   - Ensure risk values are numeric and within 0-2 range
+   - Ensure risk values are numeric and within 1-3 range

 ### Logs